QAMinn2468/Ladybugs/README.md

 # Controls

-### Arrow Keys
+-Use the Arrow Keys for movement.

-Left Arrow: move Left
-Right Arrow: move Right
-Down Arrow: move Down
-Up Arrow: move Up

 ## Notes